 The Company is highly dependent on Almont Energy, Inc. ("Almont") for cash flows, revenues and profits from a research and development agreement and exclusive sublicensing agreements covering sale and distribution of natural gas fueled, industrial electric power CSRV engine generators ("Gen Sets") within the territories of Canada and the United States.
-As discussed in more detail in Note 5, at March 31, 2012, Almont owed the Company approximately \$5.8 million dollars due under the research and development, sublicensing and escrow agreements.
+As discussed in more detail in Note 5, at June 30, 2012, Almont owed the Company approximately \$5.8 million dollars due under the research and development, sublicensing and escrow agreements.
 Payment of this balance is dependent on Almont's success in securing working capital financing and/or raising new equity capital.
 Almont has been unable to make substantial payments towards this balance due.
-Almont made a payment of \$150,000 during the year ended December 31, 2011 and did not make any payments in the first quarter of 2012.
+Almont made a payment of \$150,000 during the year ended December 31, 2011 and did not make any payments during the six months ended June 30, 2012.